 Copyright Duration in Other Countries

-Copyright duration in the U.S., Europe and many other countries is now life of the author plus 70 years.
+Copyright duration in the U.S., Canada, Europe and many other countries is now life of the author plus 70 years.

 You may also like 10 Myths About Canadian Copyright Law.